-Its was second official magento event in India.
-I missed the last years event so don’t wanted to miss this time and I booked my tickets within minutes when I get to know about the event.
+It was the second official Magento event in India.
+I missed the last year’s event so I didn’t want to miss this time and I booked my tickets within minutes when I get to know about the event.

-- Performance is the key to a better user experience & magento 2 is a much improved platform
+- Performance is the key to better user experience & Magento 2 is a much-improved platform

 - PWA is Game Changer & Future of Mobile Commerce & Mobile Apps

 - Magento is Setting Benchmark in eCommerce eCosystem